Family: Convolvulaceae (Morning-Glory Family)

 U.S. Present: FL, HI, PR

-Distribution: Currently only reported in the wild in Florida and Califonia.
+Distribution in Texas: Currently only reported in the wild in Florida and Califonia.
 Continues to be sold in the Houston area, but naturalized reproducing populations have yet to be found in the area.

 List All Observations of Ipomoea aquatica reported by Citizen Scientists

 American lotus (Nelumbo lutea), White water lily (Nymphaea odorata), Floating bladderwort (Utricularia radiata)

 Avoid introducing this plant to local waterways.
 Glyphosate is effective when applied to plants in dry ditches, but will affect native species as well.
 2,4-D is more selective, but little is known about is effectiveness.USE PESTICIDES WISELY: ALWAYS READ THE ENTIRE PESTICIDE LABEL CAREFULLY, FOLLOW ALL MIXING AND APPLICATION INSTRUCTIONS AND WEAR ALL RECOMMENDED PERSONAL PROTECTIVE GEAR AND CLOTHING.
 CONTACT YOUR STATE DEPARTMENT OF AGRICULTURE FOR ANY ADDITIONAL PESTICIDE USE REQUIREMENTS, RESTRICTIONS OR RECOMMENDATIONS.
 MENTION OF PESTICIDE PRODUCTS ON THIS WEB SITE DOES NOT CONSTITUTE ENDORSEMENT OF ANY MATERIAL.